-In collaboration with Atlanta Legal Aid Society and the Georgia Advocacy Office, Georgia State University invites legal scholars, advocates, attorneys and practitioners to submit proposals for the upcoming Olmstead at Twenty conference and to attend.
+In collaboration with Atlanta Legal Aid Society, Georgia State University invites legal scholars, advocates, attorneys and practitioners to submit proposals for the upcoming Olmstead at Twenty conference and to attend.
 Proposals on a wide variety of Olmstead issues are encouraged, including, but not limited to, the availability of and access to supported housing, segregation of students with disabilities in schools, the application of Olmstead to residents of nursing facilities, how Olmstead can be used to benefit people with mental illness who cycle in and out of jail, integrated supported employment, etc. Proposals may address gaps and areas that need to be addressed and/or innovative state initiatives, implementation and collaborations.
 Suggestions of other potential speakers and topics are also welcome.
-Please submit proposals by April 1, 2019 for consideration.
+Please submit proposals by April 15, 2019 for consideration.

 Registration for the conference is also open.
 Legal scholars, advocates, attorneys, practitioners and members of the community interested in legal issues related to community integration of persons with disabilities under Olmstead are invited to attend.